Who Can Create One and Who Can Serve as Agent

 What "Incapable" Means Under This Statute

 The mental health care power of attorney only activates when the principal is found "incapable."
 This is a specific legal standard.
-A licensed physician specializing in neurology or psychiatry, or a licensed psychologist, must determine that the person lacks the ability to give informed consent as defined in A.R.S.
+A licensed physician who specializes in neurology or psychiatry, or a licensed psychologist, must determine that the person lacks the ability to give informed consent as defined in A.R.S.
 36-501.

 "Incapable" means that in the opinion of a physician who is licensed pursuant to title 32, chapter 13 or 17 and who is a specialist in neurology or psychiatry or a psychologist who is licensed pursuant to title 32, chapter 19.1, a person lacks the ability to give informed consent as defined in section 36-501.